• Skip to main content

 The DEEPER the pan, the THICKER your flan will be.

-Nowadays, they even have flan molds and flan double broiler sets.
-Very cool!
+• Nowadays, they have flan molds and flan double broiler sets that make it easier to unmold.

 Two hands holding the edges of a large plate with a kitchen towel.